Implement Monocular Visual Odometry

 Trajectory

-Denote the pose of the camera as RR and tt, which should be initialized as:
+Denote the pose of the camera as and , which should be initialized as:

 R, T = np.identity(3), np.zeros((3, 1))